leka1986/EWRS/README.md

 	in it, that its refering to.
 Its unfortunate, but nothing I can do about it.

 # Script Setup
 Setting up the script is easy.
-You will need MIST - Available here:  https://github.com/mrSkortch/MissionScriptingTools
+You will need Moose - Available here:  https://github.com/FlightControl-Master/MOOSE_INCLUDE/tree/develop/Moose_Include_Static

 First open EWRS.lua in a text editor (Notepad++ is a good one to use), and set the script options how you want it setup.
 Its all commented in the code on what each one does.

 Then in your mission, setup 2 triggers, one to load MIST and the other to load EWRS.lua.
 Your 2 finished triggers should look like this:

-trigger -> ONCE -> TIME MORE 1 -> DO SCRIPT FILE mist.lua
+trigger -> ONCE -> TIME MORE 1 -> DO SCRIPT FILE Moose.lua

 trigger -> ONCE -> TIME MORE 5 -> DO SCRIPT FILE EWRS.lua

-The time more values are not that important, but just remember to load MIST first, and give it a couple of seconds before loading another script to ensure its fully loaded first.
+The time more values are not that important, but just remember to load Moose first, and give it a couple of seconds before loading another script to ensure its fully loaded first.

 ###### NOTE
 Any branch outside of 'master' have not been tested ingame yet and should be considered unstable